jquense/yup/README.md

 - `errors`: array of error messages
 - `inner`: in the case of aggregate errors, inner is an array of `ValidationErrors` throw earlier in the validation chain.
-When the `abortEarly` option is `false` this is where you can inspect each error thrown, alternatively `errors` will have all the of the messages from each inner error.
+When the `abortEarly` option is `false` this is where you can inspect each error thrown, alternatively, `errors` will have all of the messages from each inner error.

 ### mixed